UONGGuy/cpp-tutorial/cppOOP/object_oriented_programming_constructors.md

 };
 ```

-Prior to C++11, array members could only be zero initialied via a member initialisation list.
+Prior to C++11, array members could only be zero initialised via a member initialisation list.

 ```cpp
 class Something